CarolineMillan/teapot/README.md

 # teapot

-This is all the code I have from my Advanced Computer Graphics coursework, rendering the Utah Teapot via photon mapping.
+This is all the code I have from my Advanced Computer Graphics coursework, rendering the Utah Teapot using photon mapping.
 This is not the final version of the code that I submitted.
 I didn't know about version control at the time I wrote this, and my laptop died not long afterwards, so this is a version I had saved to the cloud a few weeks before submission.

 This was my first introduction to coding projects larger than one or two functions.
 It was also my first time coding in C++, or any OOP language.